Merriam-Webster Dictionary defines the self-absorbed adjective as “absorbed in one’s own thoughts, activities, or interests.”

 The latter are fortunate to have someone in their life who is willing to be open and honest about how they feel.
 We don’t want to have to tell people what’s ‘wrong’ with them or show them how to be a better person, but sometimes it takes a confrontation by someone we love to show us the error of our ways.

-If you need to talk about something important and you just want someone to listen with empathy and compassion, then it’s unwise to approach someone whom you know is highly self-absorbed.
+If you need to talk about something important and you just want someone to listen without destroying your self confidence, then it’s unwise to approach someone whom you know is highly self-absorbed and just want to be the center of attention.

-You might turn to them out of desperation because there’s no one else to talk to, but you’ll likely end up feeling more frustrated.
-Instead, reach out to someone who is less self-centered and more able to give you the empathy and compassion you need.
+You may turn to them out of desperation because there’s no one else to talk to, but you’ll likely end up feeling more frustrated.
+Instead, reach out to someone who is less self-centered and more able to give you the empathy and compassion.